groovyBugify/aws-security-mcp/README.md

 ### Basic Infrastructure Queries

 ```
-Query: "List all EC2 instances in production accounts and perform a threat modelling of all these running instances."
+Query: "Can you share a list of running ec2 instances?"

 Query: "Share all the secrets stored on env variables of Lambda functions, and share a list of functions for remediating this issue."